elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.2.md

 ```

-## Automatic upgrade of the specified version
+## Manual upgrade of the specified version

 1. Log in to the server
 2. Enter the node directory